DeepanshuJha102/Image_Uploader/README.md

+This project was created by Team 3-D
+Members of team are Deepanshu Jha
+                    Dhruv Bhargav
+                    Divyank Singh Rajput

+Submitted to : Mr Upendra Singh

 A person can maitain a list of its customers with their image, name and other data.
 CRUD operations and additional features.
 Responsive design with a dynamic header and preloader